shelbyspees/speesblog/_posts/2015-05-27-body-paint.md

 <img class="wide" src="https://chicgeekspeaks.files.wordpress.com/2014/09/b4-trailer-099.png"/>

-She's strong, athletic, practical, low-maintenance, loves to fight.
+She's strong, athletic, practical, low-maintenance, stubborn, loves to fight.
 She has an attitude, an appetite, and a sense of humor.

 I love how muscular she is.
 Honestly she's my #fitspo.
 I could look like her if I built up a load of muscle and ended up around 160lbs.